A Historic Setting, New Learning Opportunities

 A primary focus of this project was to empower library staff with gardening knowledge and a valuable asset for future educational programming.
 It also aimed to strengthen EMG volunteers’ ability to disseminate sustainable gardening and partnership-building practices throughout Durham communities.

-- Create a sustainable garden: Establish a pollinator-friendly native garden that requires very low maintenance and can be used for educational programming for both library staff and EMG volunteers who educate Durham residents.
+The project team pursued several key goals for this project:- Create a sustainable garden: Establish a pollinator-friendly native garden that requires very low maintenance and can be used for educational programming for both library staff and EMG volunteers who educate Durham residents.

 - Foster collaboration: Build strong working partnerships between local Master Gardener volunteers, library staff and Duke Gardens.